samiroid/U2V/README.md

 ### Run

-User2Vec can be run as a pipeline with 3 steps:
+User2Vec can be run as a pipeline with 2 steps:
-1. build: Preprocess and vectorize documents
+1. build: Preprocess, vectorize and encode documents
-2. encode: Encode tokens with pretrained word embedding representations
-3. train: Train user2vec model to learn user embedding representations
+2. train: Train user2vec model to learn user embedding representations

 This allows for faster experimentation with different configurations.
 To run the pipeline on the included sample dataset with default configuration use

-`python -m u2v.run -docs DATA/sample.txt  -output [OUTPUT_PATH]  -conf_path confs/sample.json -build -encode -train -device cpu`
+`python -m u2v.run -docs samples/data.txt  -output [OUTPUT_PATH]  -conf_path samples/conf.json -build -train -device cpu`

 User2Vec can be configured with the following parameters for the **pipeline**, **encoder**, and **model** (default values in parentheses)